kinz0/gols-duty-time/README.md

 3) Download ngrok at https://ngrok.com/download

-4) Setup ngrok in terminal as "./ngrok http 8000"
+4) Run a local server on ngrok by entering "./ngrok http 8000" in terminal

-5) Run a local server on ngrok and provide the URL for GOLS staff to use.
+5) provide the URL for GOLS staff to use